kof20000/Android-kernel-xiaomi-sm8350/README.md

 # To fetch KernelSU to lastest

 * I dont know how to make ksu work for GKI version.
 So if you know the way, please show me!
+* For non-GKI version please run to patch ksu automatic, if error occur, solve it mamually:

 ````
+rm -rf KernelSU

 curl -LSs "https://raw.githubusercontent.com/LeCmnGend/KernelSU/main/kernel/setup.sh" | bash -
 ````